josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/👀_failure_cycle_vs_reported_improvements.md

 ---

+## 🌌 Constellations
+🌀

+---

+## ✨ Stardust

+---

 ## 🏮 Footer

-*Failure Cycle vs. Reported Improvements* is a living node of the Polaris Protocol.
+*👀 Failure Cycle vs. Reported Improvements* is a living node of the Polaris Protocol.
 It maps how official reports of progress in Newcastle sit within a national pattern of minimisation, scandal, inquiry, and relapse.

 > 📡 Cross-references: